-Learn how to make a large paper mache planet earth with this easy-to-follow tutorial.
+Learn how to make a large paper mache planet Earth with this easy-to-follow tutorial.

 Today I am sharing how I made this large paper mache planet earth.
 It’s hard to believe that fall is just around the corner.

 For us, that means lots of birthday celebrations and party planning ahead.
-I’ve mentioned before that I am planning to host a space-themed birthday party for my soon-to-be 7-year-old and am currently DIYing decorations for the party.
-I plan to use the paper mache model of planet earth as a party prop for our space party.
+I’ve mentioned before that I plan to host a space-themed birthday party for my soon-to-be 7-year-old and am currently DIYing decorations for the party.

-The DIY paper mache planet earth can be used for a fun geography craft, art project, or even a pinata.
 You can even use this tutorial to make almost any sphere-shaped project of your liking.
-You’d just need to paint it to look like whatever it is you are hoping to make.
+You’d just need to paint it to look like whatever you are hoping to make.

 So, If you don’t mind getting your hands messy, you should continue reading to learn how to make this paper mache earth.
 I have also included a video tutorial.